-Opdivo is a prescription drug approved by the Food and Drug Administration (FDA) to treat cancers including classic Hodgkin lymphoma.
+Opdivo is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat cancers including classic Hodgkin lymphoma.
 Opdivo is indicated in cases where lymphoma has relapsed or progressed after either three different systemic therapies or autologous stem cell transplant and Adcetris have been tried.
-Opdivo is also known by its drug name, Nivolumab.
+Opdivo is also known by its drug name, nivolumab.

 Opdivo is used in immunotherapy for cancer.
 Opdivo is a biologic drug — a genetically engineered protein, or antibody.
 Opdivo targets the PD-1 protein on immune T-cells, prompting them to attack lymphoma cells.